the3deer/android-3D-model-viewer/README.md

 - 1.2.6 (02/04/2017)
   - (f) Fixed #12.
 Drawing the wireframe using GL_LINES and the index buffer (drawElements)
 - 1.2.5 (01/04/2017)
   - (f) Fixed #10.
-Map faces to texture only when using the only loaded texture
+Map meshObject to texture only when using the only loaded texture
   - (f) Fixed #11.
 Generation of missing vertex normals
 - 1.2.4 (30/03/2017)
   - (f) Fixed #5.
 Memory performance optimization
 - 1.2.3 (27/03/2017)
   - (f) Fixed #1.
 Cpu performance optimization
 - 1.2.2 (25/03/2017)
   - (f) Fixed #9.
-IOOBE loading face normals when faces had no texture or normals
+IOOBE loading face normals when meshObject had no texture or normals
 - 1.2.1 (27/02/2017)
   - (f) Fixed loading external files issue #6
   - (i) Project moved to gradle